godfreynolan/jetpacks/readme.md

 }
 ```

 In the `features > stop > reposiotry` folder, an interface called `StopRepository` was created.
 In it, a function to get all stops was defined.
-Then, a class called `StopRepositoryImpl` was created and implemented the corresponding interface.
+Then, a class called `StopRepositoryImpl` was created which implemented the corresponding interface.
 In addition, the `StopDao` was injected into the implementation of the interface.

 ```kotlin
 interface StopRepository {